 At this point I'm reminded of how drugs make you creative.
 The factor lies in the connections between knowledge, not in the amount of knowledge possessed.
 The more rigid the connections between concepts, the less imaginative we get.

 Imagination happens when we connect concepts that have never been connected together before.

-The phrase "limited by your imagination" positively connotates that possiblity is vast.
+The phrase "limited by your imagination" positively connotate that possibility is vast.
 But imagination on an individual level isn't as vast as it sounds.
 Imagination is often the one thing that limits you.